imsamdez/bug_nestjs_typeorm_mysqlpool/README.md

 This repo illustrate an issue with typeorm subscribers.

-In this dummy example, with have two entities: Article and Comment and a MySQL pool size is set to 10 (default value).
+In this dummy example, we have two entities: Article and Comment and a MySQL pool size set to 10 (default value).

 A `afterLoad` subscriber is defined on Article.